Sweet flag

 Traditional Applications

-• Applied to various skin problems and irritations
+• Applied to various skin irritations

-• Historical use for toothaches and headache relief
+• Historical remedy for toothaches and headaches

 • Known to induce sweating for natural detoxification